-- Want to put two sinks side by side?
-Make certain that they are at least 4 inches apart from one another.
+- Do you want to put two sinks side by side?
+Make certain that they are at least four inches apart from one another.

 Showers and Bathtubs

-- Looking to build a shower of any size?
+- Are you looking to build a shower of any size?
 While shower maximum sizes are not mandated, minimums are.
-Shower floor minimum size is usually mandated to be at least thirty (30) inches square; that is, 30" x 30".
+Shower floor minimum size is usually mandated to be at least 30 inches square; that is, 30 inches by 30 inches.

-- Because shower doors are usually glass and can break (and because of other access issues), bathroom code says that shower doors need to have at least twenty-four (24) inches of opening clearance.
+- Because shower doors are usually glass and can break (and because of other access issues), bathroom code says that shower doors need to have at least 24 inches of opening clearance.